 In addition to the permanent collection, the Blanton Museum of Art hosts several traveling exhibits throughout the year, so you can often find a new exhibit you’ve never seen before.

-The most recognizable and notable piece of art at the museum is the stunning stone building with colorful glass windows pictured above.
-It was gifted to the museum by American painter and sculptor Ellsworth Kelly shortly before he died in 2015.
+The museum’s most recognizable and notable art piece is the stunning stone building with colorful glass windows pictured above.
+American painter and sculptor Ellsworth Kelly gifted it to the museum shortly before he died in 2015.

 The Blanton Museum of Art is one of the most affordable art museums I’ve come across, so I definitely would take advantage of this if you’re a big art history buff like myself.